 Welcome!

 I received my Ph.D. in Communication in 2022 from the City University of Hong Kong (CityU), where I was intellectually nurtured within the Web Mining Laboratory, founded and coordinated by the esteemed Chair Professor of Computational Social Science and ICA Fellow Prof. Jonathan J. H. Zhu at the Department of Media and Communication.
-A Computational Social Scientist in Communication by training, with over a decade of experience conducting computational social science research at the intersection of digital media, data science, and cultural analysis, I specialize in text-as-data methods, computational modeling, and large-scale digital datasets, with applications to online safety, information dynamics, and social change.
+A Computational Social Scientist in Communication by training, my work sits at the intersection of digital media, online safety, and cultural analytics, with the overarching goal of advancing digital resilience — the capacity of individuals, communities, and institutions to navigate, withstand, and adapt to the risks and disruptions of digitally mediated environments.
+I specialize in text-as-data methods, computational modeling, and large-scale digital datasets to study how harmful information ecosystems emerge and how cultural forces shape collective responses to them.

-My research have appeared in top communication and interdisciplinary journals such as New Media & Society, EPJ Data Science, American Psychologist, Journal of Information Technology & Politics, Chinese Journal of Communication, Journal of Social Issues, International Journal of Business Communication, Communications: The European Journal of Communication Research, Humanities and Social Sciences Communications, and Communication and the Public.
-With a strong background in computational communication, digital methods, and cross-cultural research, I aim to advance theory and practice by developing deeper insights into how digital technologies are transforming cultural and social life.
+My research has appeared in top communication and interdisciplinary journals such as New Media & Society, EPJ Data Science, Humanities and Social Sciences Communications, American Psychologist, Journal of Information Technology & Politics, Chinese Journal of Communication, Journal of Social Issues, International Journal of Business Communication, Communications: The European Journal of Communication Research, Sage Open, and Communication and the Public.
+By integrating computational methods with communication theory, I aim to generate actionable insights into the forces that threaten — and the conditions that strengthen — resilience in digital societies.